realworldocaml/book/book/testing/README.md

 randomly generated examples.

 We can write a property test using only the tools we've learned so far.
-In this example, we'll check the obvious invariant between three
-operations: `Int.sign`, which computes the sign of an integer, `Int.neg`, which negates a number, and `Sign.flip`, which, well, flips the sign.
+In this example, we'll check an obvious-seeming invariant connecting three operations: `Int.sign`, which computes a `Sign.t` representing the sign of an integer (`Positive`, `Negative`, or `Zero`), `Int.neg`, which negates a number, and `Sign.flip`, which, well, flips a `Sign.t`, i.e., mapping `Positive` to `Negative` and vice-versa.
+The invariant is simply that the sign of the negation of an integer `x` is the flip of the sign of `x`.

-Here's one way of implementing this test.
+Here's one way of implementing this test as a property test.

 ```ocaml file=examples/manual_property_test/test.ml
 open!
 Base